 Do you ever feel you are missing out on what Jesus intended?

-God tells us to care for those who are struggling, and overlooked.
+God calls us to care for those who are vulnerable and overlooked.
 He also says our own restoration comes when we give of ourselves.

 “These women just need to know that they’re valued, beautiful, loved, respected and are worth everything that God did for them.
 I’ve never seen God at work so much except when I visit women in prison.”